Ceyron/exponax/README.md

 reproducible randomness of `JAX` we might not even have to ever write out a dataset and can re-create it in seconds!

-This package took much inspiration from the [FourierFlows.jl](https://github.com/FourierFlows/FourierFlows.jl) in the *Julia* ecosystem, especially for checking the implementation of the contout integral method of [2] and how to handle (de)aliasing.
+This package also took much inspiration from the [FourierFlows.jl](https://github.com/FourierFlows/FourierFlows.jl) in the *Julia* ecosystem, especially for checking the implementation of the contour integral method of [2] and how to handle (de)aliasing.